Armando1514/Restaurant-Chatbot-With-Azure/README.md

 **Note**: for Qna and Luis services, you need only to import the file that are in the folder called "cognitiveModels".
 And remember to edit/ create the ".env" file in the root with your keys and parameters if you want test your bot in local.

 # To run the bot locally
 - Download the bot code from the Build blade in the Azure Portal (make sure you click "Yes" when asked "Include app settings in the downloaded zip file?").

-    - If you clicked "No" you will need to copy all the Application Settings properties from your App Service to your local .env file.
+Copy the .env file from the downloaded folder to this project's folder.

 - Install modules
     ```bash
     npm install